Frequently Asked Questions

 How long can I borrow books and DVDs?

 Most books are loaned for 3 weeks with the exception of new books and music (2 weeks) and DVDs (1 week).
-Most items can be renewed twice; however items cannot be renewed if another customer has placed a hold on the item. eBooks (cloudLibrary and Hoopla) have different borrowing periods.
+Most items can be renewed twice; however items cannot be renewed if another customer has placed a hold on the item. eBooks (Hoopla) have different borrowing periods.
 See "eBooks" category, below.

 How many items can I borrow?